ClickerMonkey/aits/README.md

 ### Core Packages

 #### [@aits/core](./packages/core)
-Core types and interfaces for the AITS framework.
+Core types and interfaces for the @aits framework.
 Defines the foundational types for requests, responses, providers, and streaming.

 ```bash
 npm install @aits/core